 Similar calculations were carried out by Rijtema (1965) to characterize the drought sensitivity of three types of soil in relation to the depth of the water table.
-In order to calculate maximum amounts of moisture available for crop growth during periods of 30, 90 and 120 days assumptions were made about rates of capillary rise.
-A steady flux q_w from below the stationary water-table was taken into account.
+In order to calculate maximum amounts of moisture available for crop growth during periods of 30, 60, 90 and 120 days assumptions were made about rates of capillary rise.
+A steady flux $q{\rm e}$ from below the stationary water-table was taken into account.

 Feitsma (1969) used essentially the model proposed by Wesseling (1957) except that, instead of a given depth of the water table at the end of the growing season, he introduced a time scale to calculate the maximum amount of soil moisture available for crop growth during a period of 100 days.
-At the beginning of the growing season at time t = 0equilibrium conditions are assumed.
+At the beginning of the growing season at time t = 0 equilibrium conditions are assumed.
 The boundary conditions may be formulated as follows.
 The matric pressure at the lower side of the root zone changes instantaneously at time t = 0 to pF 3 and remains constant afterwards.
-The flux across the lower boundary $q_w = 0$ form and corresponds to pF 4.2, except for the lower 10 cm where pF 3 is assumed.
+The flux across the lower boundary $q_w = 0$ and the moisture distribution in the root zone at the end of the growing season is uniform and corresponds to pF 4.2, except for the lower 10 cm where pF 3 is assumed.
 A succession of steady-state flow situations is used to compute, step by step, the maximum amount of soil moisture available from the subsoil as a function of time.
-The amount of water released between two successive steady-states, ΔS_s is found by integrating the area be transported, At is found from the continuity equation applied to the subsoil
+The amount of water released between two successive steady-states, $\Delta S_s$ is found by integrating the area between the respective moisture profiles after which the time it takes for this amount to be transported, At is found from the continuity equation applied to the subsoil

-$$\Delta S{s} = \Delta t (q{rs} - q{\omega}) \tag{75}$$
+$$\Delta S{g} = \Delta t(q{rg} - q{g}) \tag{75}$$